 The purpose of the ATO data matching is to identify taxpayers who aren’t doing the right thing.
-If anyone deliberately tries to hide undeclared income, the ATO’s data matching aims to find them and the ATO applies back-payment of taxes plus fines and even back-payment of interest charges in some cases.
+If anyone deliberately tries to hide undeclared income, the ATO’s data matching aims to find them.
+Once identified, the ATO applies back-payment of taxes plus in some cases also applies fines and interest charges.

-When it comes to secondary jobs, such as renting a room through Airbnb or driving your car as an Uber driver, you need to ensure you declare your income – all of it – to avoid penalties and fines.
-The ATO data matching technology is being used specifically to catch out these two industries.
+When it comes to additional income streams, such as renting a room through Airbnb or driving your car as an Uber driver, you need to ensure you declare ALL of that income on your tax return.
+The ATO data matching technology is regularly used to identify those working or providing services through these platforms.

-Likewise, tradies and sole traders who receive any undeclared income “off the books” are now at serious risk of being caught out.
-The ATO can, and will, check your bank accounts, cross reference payments against an ABN and confirm missing income from your tax return.
+Likewise, tradies and sole traders who receive any undeclared income “off the books” are also in the spotlight.
+The ATO can now check your bank accounts to cross reference payments against an ABN, and confirm missing income from your tax return.

 If you’re in the wrong, you can fix it.

-The ATO offers “voluntary disclosures” if you’ve done the wrong thing and you want to own up to it.
-Your tax accountant can offer advice on amending your tax return to reflect your actual income.
-Although, it’s better to just do it the right way to begin with.
-ATO data matching technology is here to stay, which will become another reason that Australians choose to get a tax agent’s help lodging their returns correctly.
+Although, it’s better to just do it the right way to begin with, the ATO offers “voluntary disclosures” if you’ve done the wrong thing and you want to own up to it.
+Your tax accountant can offer advice on amending your tax return to include additional income.
+ATO data matching technology is here to stay, which is another reason to choose Etax to lodge your return correctly.

 Need more information?
 Our accountants can talk to you about data matching and how it may affect you.